ConAcademy/injest/README.md

-# injest -- wraps your stdin in jokes
+# injest -- wraps your input in jokes

 `injest` wraps input into a joke and emits it to `stdout`.